A young man stares in confusion at a credit card statement.

 Can finance charges impact your credit score?

 Even if a finance charge doesn’t impact your credit score immediately, the reason for the charge might.
-For example, late or missed payments can trigger a small late fee, but the missed payment itself may negatively impact your payment history, because your payment history makes up 35 percent of your credit score, based on information from the Fair Isaac Corporation (FICO).2
+For example, late or missed payments can trigger a small late payment fee, but the missed payment itself may negatively impact your payment history.
+This is because your payment history makes up about 35% of your credit score (percentage may vary slightly depending on the scoring model used).

 How to avoid or minimize finance charges